William Cannon

 William Cannon (March 15, 1809 – March 1, 1865) was an American merchant and politician from Bridgeville, in Sussex County, Delaware.
 He was a member of the Democratic Party and later the Republican Party, who served in the Delaware General Assembly and as Governor of Delaware during much of the Civil War.

 Early life and family

 Cannon was born at Bridgeville, in Sussex County, Delaware, the son of Josiah and Nancy Bowlin Cannon.
 He married Margaret Ann Barker and had six children.
 He began working in his father's merchandising business in Bridgeville, and gradually expanded it to include lumber, grain, grist and saw mills, and a brick yard.
 His business interests included peaches, banking, and newspaper publishing, and he was a director of the Delaware Railroad.
-By 1864 he was probably the wealthiest man in Sussex County.

 Cannon's eldest son, William Laws Cannon (1839–1863), served in the Union Army during the Civil War.
 He was the captain of Company E of the First Delaware Cavalry.
-The younger William died of exposure in 1863 during the Gettysburg campaign.
+The younger William contracted typhoid fever and died on August 18, 1863 during the Gettysburg campaign.